 - Venetian windows consist of a central sliding sash with two fixed panes

 - The Queen Anne Revival styles incorporates several panes in the upper sash but just one or two in the lower.

-- For Regency or Gothic revival periods, sashes were often arched instead of rectangular and it some regions it is popular to have horizontally sliding sashes.
+- Sashes were often arched instead of rectangular in Regency or Gothic revival periods, and it some regions it is popular to have horizontally-sliding sashes.

-What Material Should I Choose for a Replacement?
+What Material Should I Choose for a Replacement Sash Window?

 For traditionalists or for those living in a Conservation Area or listed building, genuine timber sash windows are likely to be the first and only choice.
-Sadly, the same tactile effect can’t be realised in plastic.
+Sadly, plastic cannot realise the same tactile effect.